A story of shoes

 I desperately needed a new pair of house shoes.

 I went to one store, where I bought a pair of supposedly leather shoes.
-The salesperson swore up and down that they were leather.
+The salesperson swore up and down they were leather.

 When I got home, I noticed a transparent sticker on the bottom of one of the shoes, and it said they were entirely synthetic.